jhpyle/docassemble/_docs/functions.md

 {% endhighlight %}

-If the current user has `admin` privileges, the optional keyword argument `user_id` can be used to retrieve a list of interview sessions belonging to another user:
+If the current user has `admin` privileges, the optional keyword argument `user_id` can be used to retrieve a list of sessions belonging to another user:

 {% highlight yaml %}
 question: Sessions John has started